Suunto Spartan Ultra Review Facts

 With over 80 different activities built into its basic function, the Suunto Spartan Ultra is a deluxe activity watch that includes a built-in altimeter, compass, barometer, and GPS

 .
 For each of the activities, the basic menu allows the user to choose their sport mode to track, with the metrics available including distance, time, pace, and (depending on terrain) elevation gain.
-Afterwards, calculations based on your latest and previous runs, such as peak training effect, workout recovery
+Also, calculations based on your latest and previous runs, such as peak training effect, workout recovery

 time, and post-exercise oxygen consumption.
 However, one downside is that there is no customization option for any of the data fields in any of the modes - you are limited to the presets Suunto has provided.